ganeshramakrishnanbr/jumbo_nocode_gen2/docs/PROMPTING.md

 - Conditional visibility and dependencies
 - Real-time preview and JSON generation

+### Excel Integration
+- XLSX library for Excel file processing
+- Comprehensive template generation with Instructions and Design sheets
+- Sample data for all control types with proper formatting
+- Drag-and-drop file upload with validation
+- Preview functionality before import
+- Seamless integration with existing database structure

 ### Architecture
 - React 18 with TypeScript for type safety
 - Tailwind CSS for responsive design